fzqneo/XCheatSheet/cmake.md

 GoogleTest comes along with its own CMake file that builds its own library.
 My approach: simply copy the whole GoogleTest folder into your project directory, then make it a sub-directory of your project.
+(A quick intro of GoogleTest: http://www.ibm.com/developerworks/aix/library/au-googletestingframework.html)

 Notice the line `add_subdirectory(gtest-1.7.0)` in the root CMake file above.